Each state is required by Federal law to include the following essential terms and elements in their Rental/Lease

 Not every state will have identical elements when it comes to the requirements and provisions in their rental agreement.

-It is recommended you acquaint yourself with your state’s requirements and specificities to ensure that your Lease/Rental Agreement is comprehensive and protects your financial and legal rights fully.
+It’s recommended you acquaint yourself with Ohio’s requirements and specificities to ensure that your Lease/Rental Agreement is comprehensive and protects your financial and legal rights fully.

 1. Ohio Residential Lease Agreement Sample